cnai-ds/cnai-ds/README.md

 Especially passionate about experimentation, solving problems by applying ML models, finding actionable insights from data, and efficient visualization <br>
 #### Career story
 - **Emerton: Data Scientist & Strategy Consltant** <br>
-One of the most well known data science team in Paris, first time to develop python packages, pipeline, deal with unstructured data, research new field
+One of the most well known data science team in Paris, first time to create my own python packages, pipeline, deal with satellite image, remote sensing, research new field.
+(Sadly projects are highly confidential for our client to publish on github...!)
 - **Rakuten: Data Scientist** <br>
 Tokyo to Paris to do more experimentations and find insights !
 - **Farfetch: Data Analyst / Scientist** <br>